 The employer almost definitely had the severance agreement drafted, or at least reviewed, by a lawyer.
 Before signing the agreement and giving up your rights, you should have the agreement reviewed by a lawyer as well.

-Elzer Law Firm, LLC offers a reasonable hourly rate to review and advise you on severance agreements.
+Elzer Law Firm, LLC offers a reasonable flat rate or hourly rate to review and advise you on severance agreements.
 In some cases, we may be able to negotiate a more favorable agreement for you.
 If you would like to have your severance agreement reviewed by an experienced employment law attorney, contact us today.